SzGregG/Tryhackme/README.md

 ## Windows Security Monitoring
 ### Windows Logging for SOC
 Events, such as file creation, starting a program or logging into a laptop are all processed by the OS and logged.
 For windows they are stored in a binary format at "C:\Windows\System32\winevt\Logs".
 On Windows logs can be also viewed and read in the Event Viewer.

+**Security Events/Logs**
+Security logs are one of the most useful logs for SOC teams.
+Of these 2 of the most important security logs are:
+- Successful Logon (4624) + Allows to detect suspicious RDP (Remote Desktop Protocol), network logins and identify the attack starting point. - Downside is that there will be lots of logon events per minute on a loaded server
+- Failed Logon (4625) + Allows to detect brute force, password spraying, or vulnerability scanning. - Downside is that it is inconsistent, logs can suggest a different understanding of an event in comparison to what actually happened

+Logon type codes:
+-  3 Network logon
+-  10 Remote Desktop Logon

+**User Management Events/Logs**
+Common user management event IDs:
+- 4720 - User account created
+- 4722 - User account enabled
+- 4738 - User account changed
+- 4725 - User account disabled
+- 4726 - User account deleted
+- 4723 - User account password changed
+- 4724 - User account password reset
+- 4732 - User added to security group
+- 4733 - User removed from security group

+**Sysmon Events/Logs**
+Sysmon is a free external tool that is not installed by default on Windows.
+It is however a go to key tool to use for advanced monitoring.
+It has different event ID in comparison to event viewer e.g.: Process creation is 4688 on Event Viewer and 1 on Sysmon.
+It also provides logs on file and registry changes, dns queries, network connections etc.

+**Powershell**
+Powershell is a powerful tool as with it you can run hundreds of commands without creating new processes which sysmon would not be able to detect.
+You can however look at the Powershell history file to track previously used commands.
+It is located in: "C:\Users\<USER>\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt".
+It also survives system reboots unless deleted manually and has a different file for every user.
+It does not log command outputs though.